 We have visited a number of different all-inclusive resorts in Mexico.
 We also got married at an all-inclusive in Puerto Aventuras.
 The resorts we have been to were different sizes and locations, so we have had various experiences, and learned about what is good to pack and what is good to leave behind.

-Another tip of mine is to pack a day’s worth of essentials in your carry-on luggage.
+Aside from what to bring to your resort – another tip of mine is to pack a day’s worth of essentials in your carry-on luggage.
 If your checked luggage happens to get lost, it is nice to have a days worth of clothing, swimwear, and sunscreen!

 Reef safe sunscreen

 Traveling to Mexico means that you will need some good sun protection.
 Sunscreen is a must, but choose one that is reef-safe.
 Most resorts and swimming areas on the Mayan Riviera require reef-safe sunscreens, and there are plenty available either in stores or online.
 Bonus – reef-safe sunscreens are also safer for your health.
 Check out my tips for reef-safe sunscreen.

 Rash guard & other sun protection

 You may wish to bring a rash guard in addition to sunscreen, especially if you have kids.
 If you are doing day trips, you may likely end up at a cenote, where they do not allow sunscreen at all (even reef-safe sunscreen).

 I always bring a rash guard because at the end of our trip, I tend to feel a little crispy and I like having my skin covered.
 So even if you aren’t a fan of wearing a rash guard, if you end up with a sunburn, it may be your best bet.

 A resort on the beach may mean many hours in the water, and a rash guard means not having to constantly reapply sunscreen.